ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 > You will drown in problems you didn't know existed!

 Without event-driven microservices and an audit trail you will never know why something went wrong.
+This audit trail allows you to reason about what went wrong and roll back state.

-### Rules for Event-driven microservices
+## Rules for Event-driven microservices

-A lot of these rules are from reference applications and working with [Chris Richardson](http://microservices.io/).
+A lot of these rules are from reference applications and Kenny's work with [Chris Richardson](http://microservices.io/).
-(based on eventuate from Chris Richardson microservices.io)

-*Domain events* as a first class citizen, everytime you change some piece of data domain events should be exchanged.
+*Domain events* are a first class citizen, every time you change some piece of data, domain events should be exchanged.
 These events can be used as an audit trail to determine why state changed in a system.

-* Each domain events contains subject and imutable data
+Each domain event contains a subject with the project aggregate and a payload with immutable data.

+{% highlight java %}
+@Entity
+@EntityListeners(AuditionEntityListener.class)
+public class ProjectEvent {
+    @Id
+    @GeneratedValue(strategy = GenerationType.AUTO)
+    private Long eventId;

+    @Enumerated(EnumType.STRING)
+    private ProjectEventType type;

+    private Project entity;

+    private Map<String, Object> payload;
+{% endhighlight %}

+To make this way of working accessible to the developers, hypermedia api's need to expose links on the aggregates.
+A traversal list of command and a log of events that happened should be accessible.

+**Command handlers** trigger commands on aggregate and then the command is going to generate events.
-* Every domain event applies a state transition to aggregate
+Every domain event applies a state transition to an aggregate.
-* Event handler generate commands, commands generate events ...
-* Regenerate state of aggregate by processing events

-Terminal state -> eventual consistency (order failed or succeeded)

-Build hypermedia api's that attach:

-* Event logs
-* Commands
-* Commits

-as a link to an aggregate

-### Event Handlers

-Subscribe to an event an apply state changes to an aggregate.
+**Event handlers** are going to subscribe to an event and apply changes to an aggregate to change the state.
+In a graph representation, event handlers would be the nodes and events the edges.

-CQRS is used to create materialized views from streams of events
+**CQRS** is used to create materialized views from streams of events.

-Command side
-Update Status

-Query side

-Command service writes events into kafka event store Event processor loads events from store and update data store (mysql) Query side reads from the data stores
+With CQRS you will have a command side and a query side.
+For example the commands might be written to an Apache Kafka event store.
+Then an event processor could be using Spring Cloud Stream to retrieve these events and create a data model.
+The data model is then written to a Data Store like MySQL, where the query side reads the data.
+An API gateway, like Spring Cloud Netflix Zuul, can be put in front so it looks for the consumer like a regular microservice.
+For deploying this application you can combine these components together of scale em independently.

-Serverless event handlers
+### Serverless

+Changes the pricing model for the execution on a cloud provider.
+With Serverless you are going to have a function in the cloud and you are going to pay for each execution.
+It is an event driven model, so if data is fed to for instance a AWS Lambda function this can invoke other functions in Python for example.

+Kenny concluded with a demo and recommended Dave Syer's Talk on [Spring Cloud Functions](#spring-cloud-functions) for more info about serverless.

 # Spring break